AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 - Any specific browsers that should be tested (except for the standard browsers IE9+, Firefox, Chrome, Safari)?

-- What are the language(s) for eachfront end?
+- What are the language(s) for each frontend?
 Is the translated content available or is support needed?

 - Are there multiple websites?
-If so,cancustomers use their credentials across all sites?
+If so, can customers use their credentials across all sites?

 - Is product data shared across all sites?